-6.3.1 Place the test chamber in the draft hood (with draft off) with its bottom in place and the bottom of the chamber, shinned side down.
+6.3.1 Place the test chamber in the draft-protected environment (hood with draft off) with its bottom in place and the supporting frame centered in the bottom of the chamber, shimmed side down.

-6.3.2 Punch a 1/4 inch diameter hole in the center of the flooring material to be tested.
+6.3.2 Punch a 1/4 inch diameter hole in the center of the specimen of flooring material to be tested.

-6.3.3 Place the specimen on the supporting frame in the position it will be used, exercising care that the specimen is horizontal.
-Place the flattening frame on the specimen and position a methenamine tablet its flat sides with its edge within 1/8 inch of the hole in the center of the specimen.
+6.3.3 Place the specimen on the supporting frame in the position in which it will be used, exercising care that the specimen is horizontal and flat.
+Place the flattening frame on the specimen and position a methenamine tablet on one of its flat sides with its edge within 1/8 inch of the hole in the center of the specimen.